johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

     </appSettings>

 Include jQuery.Validation.Unobtrusive.Native into your project (available on [nuget](https://www.nuget.org/packages/jQuery.Validation.Unobtrusive.Native/) or on [GitHub](http://github.com/johnnyreilly/jQueryValidateNativeUnobtrusiveMVC)).
 With this in place you should be able to switch from using the existing `TextBoxFor` / `DropDownListFor` HtmlHelper statements in your views and to jQuery.Validation.Unobtrusive.Native's equivalent by passing `true` to the `useNativeUnobtrusiveAttributes` parameter.
 (By convention this is the first parameter after the `Expression<Func<TModel, TProperty>> expression` parameter.

+Ensure that you have the latest version of jquery.validate.js, you can find it [here](http://jqueryvalidation.org/).
+Oh, and remember that you no longer need to serve up the jquery.validate.unobtrusive.js on a screen where you are using jQuery.Validation.Unobtrusive.Native.

+P.S.
+If you're compiling the source code in Visual Studio make sure you have the Package Manager option *"Allow NuGet to download missing packages during build"* set to true.

+##Examples

-For example, where you would have written:
+Where you would previously have written:

     @Html.TextBoxFor(x => x.RangeAndNumberDemo)

-Now you would put:
+To use jQuery.Validation.Unobtrusive.Native you would put:

     @Html.TextBoxFor(x => x.RangeAndNumberDemo, true)